A man in a white shirt and a woman in blue examine the architecture in Fan Tan Alley in Victoria, BC's Chinatown

 If you want to take your time to soak in the sites and enjoy a few hikes (which we recommend), stay overnight at Wild Renfrew.
 You can experience the energy of the coast in your very own seaside cottage perched over the ocean.

 A historic Victoria tradition, there are many different high tea experiences to choose from.
-From classic elegance to modern twists, explore your options here.
+From classic elegance to modern twists, indulge in afternoon tea in Victoria's best teahouses, pinkies up (of course).

 It’s no wonder Victoria is known as one of the most active cities in Canada, with all of the ways to get your heart rate up around here.
 If you’re looking for a hike that leads to breathtaking views, check out Gowlland Tod Provincial Park.
 Are crossing trestles and conquering mountains more your pace?
 Check out Goldstream Provincial Park.
-Coastal hikes that bring you to tidal pools or hidden waterfalls more your style?
-The Juan De Fuca Marine Trail should be your next stop.
+Lakeside views more your thing?
+Try Thetis Lake Regional Park.

 If you live for warm beverages, great atmosphere and delicious treats…look no further than Victoria.
 Behind brunch, we also love our cafes and bakeries.
 Can you tell we’re all a bunch of foodies who love any excuse to indulge and socialize?

-Some of our most-loved local spots include: The Dutch Bakery for treats just like your grandmother makes—or maybe a little better; Tre Fantastico for a beautiful juxtaposition of concrete and jungle outside of the city centre; and Fol Epi for a refined coffee and pastry experience, in the heart of downtown.
+Some of our most-loved local spots include: The Dutch Bakery for treats just like your grandmother makes—or maybe a little better; Caffe Fantastico for a beautiful juxtaposition of concrete and jungle outside of the city centre; and Milano for a refined coffee experience, in the heart of downtown.
 If tea is your vice, try Silk Road for locally produced teas that will leave you with a taste of Victoria.

-With an array of amazing museums and the oldest Chinatown in Canada, there’s no shortage of ways to get lost in history for an afternoon.
-Enjoy a visit to the Royal BC Museum to see their fantastic permanent exhibits or head to the Robert Bateman Centre to see wildlife drawings and Canadian artwork come to life.
-If you want to explore the coast and get a lesson from a naturalist, head to the Shaw Centre for the Salish Sea in Sidney and learn about the creatures that inhabit our coastal waters.
+With an array of amazing museums and the oldest Chinatown in Canada, there’s no shortage of ways to get lost in history for an afternoon, including the Victoria Chinatown Museum.
+Enjoy a visit to the Royal BC Museum to see their fantastic permanent and temporary exhibits.
+Or, if you want to explore the coast and get a lesson from a naturalist, head to the Shaw Centre for the Salish Sea in Sidney and learn about the creatures that inhabit our coastal waters.

 Wander through Spring